Palak Chicken Recipe | Delicious Indian Spinach Chicken Curry

 You can use canned spinach if fresh spinach isn’t available, or you can make your own spinach puree.

-This paste is a very common ingredient if you want to make Indian chicken curry or any curry for that sake.
+This paste is a very common ingredient among Indian curries.
+Most of the curries will have it.
 It helps to improve the spice, aroma and overall taste of the recipe.
 Select chilies based on your taste preference.
 I prefer to keep it moderately hot.

 Select nice red tomatoes for puree.
 Tomato puree makes the gravy thick.
 It also adds sweet and sour touch to the taste.